Morganpht/google-homepage/README.md

-The first task as part of The Odin Project is to visually replicate the Google homepage using html and CSS.
+The first task of The Odin Project is to visually replicate the Google homepage using html and CSS.